tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 increasingly assumed, in an advisory role, lending his name to the cover for younger, less well-known authors, who did most of the work.

+Looking back on it not, with 30-or-so year's hindsight, there are also components of Niven's writing that are lacking, and I was slowly growing out of it.
+Hard SF often celebrates the elevation of ideas over characters, and while there is a value to that, particularly for readers who are most vulnerable to the sensation of wonder, it also needlessly shuns other sspects, like the emotional impact of character-driven drama or individual psychological epiphany.
+A more skilled writer, I now think, would have a broader range of tools to imbue the story with more emotional resonance and meaning.

 Still, while the affair lasted, it was fabulous.
 Goodreads page counts indicates it was eleven thousand pages, beating my Neal Stephenson consumption by a clear thousand pages.
 Combining that with a very conservative estimate of